MSE cloud-native gateways support multiple routing modes: single-service, percentage-based, tag-based, mock, and redirection.

 Tag-based routing

-In a production environment, multiple versions of a service may exist in parallel for an extended period of time, and the service features and applicable requests vary with versions.
-For example, when the same API operation is called, requests with different header values are forwarded to different versions of the service.
-Tag-based routing is also used in the scenario where multiple development environments (test, staging, and production) coexist.
-Tags are used to distinguish requests intended for services in different environments.
+In a production environment, multiple versions of a service may coexist for an extended period, with each version handling different types of requests.
+For example, requests with different header values can be forwarded to different service versions.
+Tag-based routing also applies when multiple environments (test, staging, and production) coexist, using tags to distinguish requests for each environment.

 If the value of the stage header is test, traffic is forwarded to the user service in the test environment.